markallisongit/blog/content/posts/2021/deploy-bicep-with-azure-devops/index.md

 ---
-title: "Deployments with Bicep and Azure Devops"
+title: "Deployments with Bicep and Azure DevOps"
-date: 2021-04-09T13:08:20+01:00
+date: 2021-04-11T21:08:20+01:00
-lastmod: 2021-04-09T13:08:20+01:00
+lastmod: 2021-04-11T21:08:20+01:00
 draft: false
 author: Mark
-tags: []
+tags: [azure, devops, bicep, azure-pipelines]
 lightgallery: false
 ---

 ## Goodbye JSON

-Since Microsoft released bicep version 0.3 I thought I'd give it a try because anyone that's authored ARM templates will know, they tend to make your eyes bleed after a while.
+Since Microsoft released [bicep version 0.3](https://github.com/Azure/bicep) I thought I'd give it a try because anyone that's authored ARM templates will know, they tend to make your eyes bleed after a while.

+> Bicep aims to drastically simplify the authoring experience with a cleaner syntax, improved type safety, and better support for modularity and code re-use.

+I'm sold!

 I reverse-engineered an existing simple template that deploys two storage accounts by using `bicep decompile` and got a template like this: